dsonenberg/GettingCleaningData/CodeBook.md

 # Human Activity Recognition Using Smartphones Data Set Code Book
 ## All listed variables are expressed as a means (except Activity, Subject and Mode) of all reading for a particular subject for a particular activity
 ## Variables starting with "t" are time based measurements and were captured at 50 Hz
-## Body or Gravity indicate they signals were further filtered for one or the other
+## "Body" or "Gravity" indicate they signals were further filtered for one or the other
-## Acc indicates a measurement was taken by an acceromemeter
+## "Acc" indicates a measurement was taken by an acceromemeter
-## XYZ indicated the three axises of measurements
+## "X", "Y" or "Z" indicated the three axises of measurements
-## mean indicates a mean value
+## "mean" indicates a mean value
-## std indicates a stardard deviation value
+## "std" indicates a stardard deviation value
 * tBodyAcc.mean...Y
 * tBodyAcc.mean...Z
 * tBodyAcc.std...X